Ribollita

 Summary

 Autumn veggies, a jar of squished tomatoes and the crusty ends of this week’s bread.
-This is frugal feast meets one-pot-wonder, something to tick over on the stove and a nourishing meal to get down pat for the cool months ahead when hearty brassicas and slow cooking beans (or tinned in a hurry) can warm and fuel.
-Like they’ve been doing just that for centuries.
+Ribollita is a frugal feast meets nourishing one-pot-wonder; something to tick over on the stove for the cool months ahead when hearty brassicas and slow cooking beans (or tinned in a hurry) can warm and fuel – like they’ve been doing for centuries.

 This recipe is adapted from a Delicious. recipe, and note – if you have an abundance of ingredients this is great to make a lot of.
 It’s even better the next day and is the most comforting thing to have on hand in case of a stale bread glut.
 Why not keep a serve or two in the freezer.